The Western Balkans In The European Union

 07.09.2020 - 09.09.2020

-While taking into account the numerous challenges within and among the countries of the region and with and inside the European Union, this expert conference has a forward-looking approach and aims to develop innovative ideas which might help to stop that the Western Balkans and the EU are growing further apart.
+While taking into account the various challenges within and among the countries of the region as well as with and inside the European Union, this expert conference pursues a forward-looking approach and aims to develop innovative ideas which might help to stop that the Western Balkans and the EU are growing further apart.
 Together with practitioners and experts coming from the countries of the region and across the EU, we will address three intertwined challenges – namely authoritarian rule, ongoing ethno-political cleavages, and the search for a new European approach for the region.
-Jointly we will try to develop new opportunities and perspectives on possible solutions.
+Jointly we will try to identify opportunities and approaches for possible new solutions.

 Thomas MÜLLER-FÄRBER, International and Security Affairs, Protestant Academy Loccum